 Pennsylvania law gives prosecutors wide authority to charge an individual with theft.
-A conviction for shoplifting, retail theft, receiving stolen property or any other kind of theft crime can have a significant impact on your future.
-Jail or prison time, restitution and heavy fines are not the only concerns that you may be facing when challenging theft charges.
-In today’s electronic age, the ability to secure housing, get a job, join the military and pursue other opportunities is frequently tied to background checks.
+A conviction for shoplifting, retail theft, receiving stolen property, or any other theft crime can have a significant impact on your future.
+Jail or prison time, restitution, and heavy fines are not the only concerns that you may be facing when challenging theft charges.
+Today, the ability to secure housing, get a job, join the military, and pursue other opportunities is tied to background checks.

 Let A Former Police Officer Provide Well-Rounded Analysis of the Theft Charges

 At Kalinoski Law Offices P.C. in Scranton, we aggressively defend people throughout Northeastern Pennsylvania who need a focused defense to safeguard their rights.
 Attorney Craig P. Kalinoski is a skilled trial lawyer with prior experience as a municipal police officer.
 His combined experience in law enforcement and as a criminal defense lawyer provides us with the tools to comprehensively review the factual and constitutional issues in each case.
 We thoroughly investigate, review, and challenge theft-related charges to obtain the most favorable outcome possible.

 Our approach to the law starts with thorough preparation to build a strong case long before trial.
 We always remain prepared to go to trial as we fight the evidence and aggressively negotiate to achieve positive results.
 When a favorable plea arrangement is not available, Attorney Kalinoski knows how to present a compelling defense in trial.

 We have the dedication to fight for the rights of clients across the spectrum of theft charges, including: